du Pont, a Republican, was the representative for Delaware's at-large district from 1971 to 1976.

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top). du Pont is shown as a purple triangle. (analysis methodology)
+du Pont is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 du Pont sponsored bills primarily in these issue areas:

 Some of du Pont’s most recently sponsored bills include...

 - H.R.
 14355 (94th): A bill to amend the Federal Water Pollution Control Act to permit ...